New Public Housing

 4Plex under construction

-New modular homes are being built on provincially owned land and at mixed income, privately owned mobile home communities across the province.
-Currently, 15 of the modular units are occupied, with an additional ten scheduled for occupancy by fall 2024.
-Our goal is to have all 273 units occupied by the end of fiscal 2027-28.
+In addition, the Province announced investments in 51 modular-construction units for rapid deployment across the province.
+The units are being built on provincially owned land and at mixed income, privately owned mobile home communities across the province.
+Currently, 24 of the modular units are occupied.

 Locations include: